CS56-StoreMapper/StoreMapper/docs/Eclipse_config.md

 1. Server: apache-tomcat-10.1.24 at localhost
 2. Start URL: http://localhost:8081/

-## Additional Notes
-- Ensure Tomcat 10.1.24 is compatible with your local setup
-- Clean and republish the server after making configuration changes
-- If issues persist, try deploying as ROOT.war in Tomcat's webapps directory

-# Step-by-Step Eclipse UI Configuration for StoreMapper
+## Step-by-Step Eclipse UI Configuration for StoreMapper

 1. Open Eclipse and select your workspace.